-The Language Understanding (LUIS) glossary explains terms that you might encounter as you work with the LUIS API Service.
+The Language Understanding (LUIS) glossary explains terms that you might encounter as you work with the LUIS service.

-The active LUIS version is the version that receives any changes to the model.
+The active version is the version of your app that is updated when you make changes to the model using the LUIS portal.
 In the LUIS portal, if you want to make changes to a version that is not the active version, you need to first set that version as active.

-Batch testing is the ability to validate a current LUIS app's model with a consistent and known test set of user utterances.
+Batch testing is the ability to validate a current LUIS app's models with a consistent and known test set of user utterances.
 The batch test is defined in a JSON formatted file.